 "Chandler was the most creatively inspired.
 I created a lot of the garments for him," she says, adding that the character's array of racing stripe shirts were made from scratch.
 The 1940s were also a source of inspiration while creating Chandler's looks.
 "He was the one character that made sense to bring in some inspiration from the past.
 I did that certainly with the girls a lot, but he was the only male character that I could sort of really play with that."

 Alongside Chandler's custom-made racing shirts, later on in the show's run, McGuire also created a number of vintage-looking T-shirts inspired by thrift store rummages.
 The choice to make them herself was due to copyright issues and specifically related to a vintage trucker tee she used while also working on late-’90s show Freaks and Geeks.
-Her team weren't aware that the trucking company was still operating, and using its branding without consent on Freaks and Geeks resulted in drama.
+Her team wasn't aware that the trucking company was still operating, and using its branding without consent on Freaks and Geeks resulted in drama.

 "It made us super-conscious of what we used and piqued our consciousness in terms of what we could do," says McGuire.
 "You don't have to worry about clearances if you're creating original art.
 So you can create original art to look vintage."